-Basingstoke Sports Trust – manage and run the Basingstoke Sports Centre based at Festival Place, and is a non for profit social enterprise and a registered charity, who seek at all times to provide affordable, value for money facilities and activities for sport, recreation and leisure for the benefit of the population they serve.
+Basingstoke Sports Trust manages and runs the Basingstoke Sports Centre based in Festival Place, and is a non for profit social enterprise and a registered charity, providing affordable, value for money facilities and activities for sport, recreation and leisure for the benefit of the population they serve.
 Facilities include:

 - swimming pools

 - a separate ladies only gym